- How to create a Container column in a Table control?

 - solution 1: keep the link between the main control and the item found in the data file.
 The Container column is linked to no item.

 - solution 2: link the Container column to the item associated with the main control and delete the link at control level.

-A memory Table control can contain one or more Container columns.
-The main control of Container column will be handled by the programming functions of memory Table control.
+A Table control populated programmatically can contain one or more Container columns.
+The main control of the Container column will be handled programmatically by the Table control functions

 For example, when a row is added by TableAddLine

 , only the main control of the column will be assigned with the value defined by the column.
 If several controls must be initialized in the column, you must use the syntax described in the next paragraph.
 For example: